Armored Troop Carrier (LCM): History

 The MRF began to be organised in late 1966 with the arrival of the 2nd Brigade, 9th Infantry Division at Vung Tau on 19 December 1966.
 The Navy contribution would be RIVFLOT 1, comprising two river assault squadrons (RAS 9 and RAS 11), each with two river assault divisions under them.
 The basic mission of RIVFLOT 1 was to transport Army troops to battle zones and support them in battle.
 The craft the Navy acquired for this task was the ATC, a modified LCM-6.
 Like its World War II ancestor, it had a large well deck for transporting troops and a drop-down ramp for landing soldiers on a hostile beach.
 The RVNN had been using LCM variants in its river assault groups for many years, so the craft had a proven track record on the rivers.
 The U.S. Army, however, wanted more than a simple landing craft; it desired a craft capable of patrolling rivers, providing fire support for troops and minesweeping.
 The boat ultimately developed was equal parts assault craft and troop transporter.

 The Tango was 56 ft long with a 17.5 ft beam and a 3.3 ft draft.
 Displacing 66 ST, it could achieve a top speed of 8 kn knots with its twin Gray Marine 225-hp diesel engines, however armor and weapons reduced the effective speed to 4-7 knots.
 At 6 kn with a full fuel load of 450 gal of diesel, the Tango could travel 110 nmi without refueling.
-High-hardness XAR-30-type steel and bar armor provided ballistic protection for the crew from rounds up to .50-caliber in size and offered some protection against high explosive antitank rounds up to 57mm.
+High-hardness XAR-30-type steel and bar armor provided ballistic protection for the crew from rounds up to .50-caliber in size and offered some protection against high explosive anti-tank (HEAT) rounds up to 57mm.
 Below-waterline hull blisters provided added hull protection, minimized draft, and increased stability.
-The Tango’s armor, however, generally could not withstand the full force of a B40 rocket.
+The Tango's armor, however, generally could not withstand the full force of a B40 HEAT grenade.

-Armament on the Tango usually consisted of one 20mm cannon, two .50-caliber and four .30-caliber machine guns, two Mk 18 grenade launchers and various personal weapons (M16 Rifles, shotguns and M79 grenade launchers).
+Armament on the Tango usually consisted of one 20 mm cannon, two .50-caliber and four .30-caliber machine guns, two Mk 18 grenade launchers and various personal weapons (M16 rifles, shotguns and M79 grenade launchers).
 The ATC carried a Navy crew of seven and could accommodate a platoon of 40 soldiers, an M113 armored personnel carrier, or a 105mm howitzer with a prime mover.

 By the end of 1967 each river assault squadron contained 26 ATCs, 16 Assault Support Patrol Boats (ASPBs), five Monitors, two command and control boats (CCBs) and one refueller (a modified LCM).